dvir-yona/nvim-tutor-Practice/README.md

 a Random Questioning Practice to lern nvim,

-i have created this repo cuz i needed a quick way to refreash my nvim skills,
+i have created this repo cuz i needed a quick way to refresh my nvim skills,
 # How to use it

 ## get to the nvim config: